alexmwalker/view3d/README.md

 #### Tick Tock

-I'm using a 'clock-centric' class system to provide a half dozen basic 'poses'.
+I'm using an 'analog clock-centric' CSS class system to provide a half dozen basic rotated 'poses'.
 In this system, the viewer stands at 12 o'clock and the model is placed in the middle of the clock.
-If the `.oclock-12` is applied to the book, the book will face directly at the viewer (or no posing class, as this is the default).
+If the `.oclock-12` class is applied to the book, the book will face directly at the viewer (or with no posing class present, as this is the default).

              +------------+
              |   Viewer   |